 9. What to do with overripe bananas: Make Bananadoodles

 Bananadoodles are almost as fun to say as they are to eat!
 Think about your traditional snickerdoodle recipe, but then fold in mashed, overripe bananas.
 It is a fun spin on your favorite cookie.
-Anytime I see banana and cinnamon together, I am happy!
+Anytime I see bananas and cinnamon together, I am happy!

 10. What to do with overripe bananas: Make Chocolate Peanut Butter Banana Cups